 Social media channels such as Facebook, for example, allow you to hone in on specific audiences.
 Not only can you target by age, gender and location.
 You can also drill down to things like personal interests and job titles.
 You can also layer in things people have liked as well as many other attributes.

 There are so many targeting options on social media platforms it is impossible to list them all.
 That is why social media is the best eCommerce advertising strategy for new product launches.
 It allows you to go directly to the people you thought of when creating your product.

 Uncovering New Audiences

 At The Missing Link when we work with startups, we collaborate by diving into the clients audience research and comparing it with our own.
 We then launch social media campaigns to test those audiences.
 Sometimes we nail it 100% and the product really resonates with those audiences with sales growing quickly.
 However, what typically happens is a lot of the main audiences perform well, some performed poorly, and we gain valuable insights that show us new audience groups that weren’t originally considered.

 As an example we discussed in our personas blog, something we see very often, certain products for males don’t do well when targeting males.
 We learned some of those products are more commonly given to those males as gifts from females such as significant others, mothers or sisters.
 It is through research, testing and proper data analysis that we uncover those bits of information and adjust to highly profitable campaigns.
 Not only does this help clean up our initial campaigns, but it now gives us a clear target for all campaigns across other channels.
 The result is a proven concept for the new product and strong sales to make talks with investors and partners a lot easier.

-To summarize launching a new product with paid social media allows you to test how your product resonates with the audience and learn about new audiences you may not have considered while developing the product.
-This generates revenue, awareness an extremely valuable insights to grow your sales.
+As an eCommerce advertising agency, we always start with social media advertising for new product launches.
+This allows us to test how the product resonates with the audience.
+It also allows us to learn about new audiences that may not have been considered while developing the product.
+This strategy generates revenue, awareness and extremely valuable insights that grow sales.